-I am not a fan of Thin Lizzy myself, not a huge one anyway, but one of my friends is and other friends befriended members of the band.
-I was impressed by their association and I learned a lot about the band.
+I am not a fan of Thin Lizzy myself, not a huge one anyway, but one of my friends is and my other friend even had members of the band as friends.
+I was impressed and I also learned a lot about the band.
 This iconic band is from North County Dublin.
-The Script became popular when I was still in college; their songs appealing to my generation.
+The Script became popular when I was still in college and their songs were appealing to my generation.
 Many are based on what it was like to live in Dublin and hit fame across the globe.
-Kodaline is a recent addition to the music scene but they are just as raw and Irish as many other bands in Ireland.
+Kodaline is one of the recent additions to the music scene and they are just as raw and Irish as many other bands.

-The name of the Irish capital which is Dublin comes from Gaelic Irish, Dubh linn meaning . black pool.
-Upon their arrival in Dublin, the Vikings found the River Liffey to have extremely dark almost black water.
-This is where the city received its name.
-In Ireland you will often come across Irish names for places and things which translate to something meaningful.
-Baile Átha Cliath means town of the hurdle ford, taken from the original Liffey crossing at Bridge St.
+The name of the Irish capital comes from Gaelic Baile Átha Cliath, meaning black pool.
+Apparently, upon arrival to Dublin, Vikings found the River Liffey to have extremely dark, almost black water which is where the city gets its name.
+Often you will come across Irish names which translate to something meaningful.

-The Dublin Mountains are home to a building called the “Hell Fire Club”, also known as Haunted House.
+Dublin Mountains are home to a building called “Hell Fire Club”, also known as Haunted House.

-- You will find the smallest pub in Dublin t, called Dawson Lounge on Dawson St. which is well worth your visit.
-It’s a bit different than Temple Bar which many tourists think of.first.
+- You will find the smallest pub in Dublin on Dawson Street, it is called Dawson Lounge which is well worth your visit too, a bit different than Temple Bar which many tourists think of.first.

-- It is also on the way to St. Stephen’s Green Park, which is a free in the heart of Dublin 2.
+- It is also on a way to Stephen’s Green Park, which is a free and nice park in the heart of Dublin 2.
 For more Free Things to do in Dublin, read my Ebook.

 Stoker lived on Kildare Street.
 The house is now on a literary trail.
-In 2003, I visited the Bram Stoker Castle experience based in a leisure complex in Clontarf.
+In 2003 I visited the Bram Stoker Castle experience based in a leisure complex in Clontarf.
 It was a very scary experience.
-There is a Bram Stoker festival held around the end of October.
+There is also a Bram Stoker festival held around the end of October.
 It definitely had an appealing schedule in 2015.
-This is a must for the literary enthusiasts and it is something off the beaten track.
+A must for the literary enthusiasts and it is something off the beaten track.

-I hope you enjoyed this post and learned something new about how to visit Dublin.
+I hope you enjoyed this post and learned something.

 Follow me @IrlandeRussie on Twitter for more Irish travel news, tips and inspiration